etavardt/CounterIt/README.md

 could come up with at the time.

 ## TODO's
-1) Test and handle boundry conditions.
+1) Test and handle boundry conditions of the bounds passed in.

 ## Usage:
     1. Place the header file in you project.